 My last Blog discussed how Lucernex had labored to overcome the common problems associated with simply integrating desktop MS Excel based financial models for lease cost analysis and sales prediction.

 Having solved the cost side of the equation with Lx LseMod online, we set our sights on overcoming the sales prediction side.
-Last year we announced a partnership with Buxton, the premier predictive modeling firm in retail, restaurant, hospitality, healthcare and government.
+Last week we announced a partnership with Buxton, the premier predictive modeling firm in retail, restaurant, hospitality, healthcare and government.